114: No Such Thing As A Tantrump

 And

 the titles like Fatal Desire, Jacked Up, Unconditional Love.
+Jacked up.

 Well, for a robot, it would be.

-The idea is that apparently, when we're Googling things, our conversation in terms of the Google, so we'll sometimes do quite a sort of chatty Google, is very predictable.
+The idea is that apparently when we're Googling things, our conversation in terms of the Google, so we'll sometimes do quite a sort of chatty Google, is very predictable.

+And the best predictable dialogue you can find is in romance novels.
 And so they look to that and they feed it in, so they come back.

 Another, just on the whole thing about big companies trying to work AI into, so Google doing the romance novels, Microsoft a while ago, did you read about their chat bot?

-Does everyone know about this chat bot?
+Does everyone know about this chatbot?
+Oh my god.
+Okay, everyone knows.

 Let's move on.